psychemedia/island-storynotes/knighton-gorges-ghosts.md

 " to Roger de Mortuo Mari of Wygenor to cause Ralph de Gorges to be released from the custody -wherein he holds him, or, to signify to the king 'the reason for not obeying this 'order."

 Sir Ralph was probably released before Feb.
-15, 1322-23, when he is commissioned to raise a thousand footmen in the counties of Somerset and Dorset ; and later is further empowered "to raise double that number, five hundred to be armed " (Cal.
+15, 1322-23, when he is commissioned to raise a thousand footmen in the counties of Somerset and Dorset; and later is further empowered "to raise double that number, five hundred to be armed" (Cal.
 Pat.
 R., 1321-24, pp. 73, 76).
 On the same Rolls (p.
-188) is a notice that a protection order was granted to Ralph de Gorges going with Hugh le Despencer " the younger " with the king to Scotland.
+188) is a notice that a protection order was granted to Ralph de Gorges going with Hugh le Despencer "the younger" with the king to Scotland.

-Sir Ralph died in October, 17 Edward II., the writ — " ad diem suum clausit extremum " — is dated the 24th, the inquisition being held on Dec.
-30 ( ' Calendar of Inquisitions,' publ.
+Sir Ralph died in October, 17 Edward II., the writ — "ad diem suum clausit extremum" — is dated the 24th, the inquisition being held on Dec.
+30 ('Calendar of Inquisitions,' publ.
 1906, vol. vi., p.
-299), and the jurors say " that Ralph, his son, aged 15 on the feast of St. Michael last, is the next heir."
+299), and the jurors say "that Ralph, his son, aged 15 on the feast of St. Michael last, is the next heir."
 He left further three daughters, Elizabeth, Eleanor, and Joan.
 Lady Eleanor survived until 1349.

 Of Ralph (4) de Gorges.
 He was born about Michaelmas, 1308.
-Collinson, ' Hist, of Somerset,' says "he left no issue."
+Collinson, 'Hist, of Somerset,' says "he left no issue."
 Hoare, 'Hist, of Wilts.,' p.
-29, writes : "He soon followed his father to the grave, unwedded."
-G. E. C.'s 'Complete Peerage' states : " He died soon afterwards, a minor, and unmarried."
+29, writes: "He soon followed his father to the grave, unwedded."
+G. E. C.'s 'Complete Peerage' states: "He died soon afterwards, a minor, and unmarried."
 The foregoing statements are more or less inaccurate, for Ralph was living in 1336, and was married, 4 Edw.
 III., to a lady Elizabeth, whose family name has not been traced.
 The marriage is evidenced to

-" by a fine made in the year 1330, at Westminster, between Walter Waleys, querent, and Ralph de Gorges and Elizabeth his wife for the manor of Wroxhale and for the advowson of the church there, &c."- — Publ.
+"by a fine made in the year 1330, at Westminster, between Walter Waleys, querent, and Ralph de Gorges and Elizabeth his wife for the manor of Wroxhale and for the advowson of the church there, &c."- — Publ.
 Som.
 Rec.
 Soc., xii.
 146.

-The writer of the article ' Knighton ' in the ' Victoria County History,' v.
-182. errs in stating : —
+The writer of the article 'Knighton' in the 'Victoria County History,' v.
+182. errs in stating:—

-" Ralph and his wife Eleanor had a son Ralph, who died without issue, evidently before 1330-31, when Sir Ralph settled the manor in tail-male on two younger sons of his daughter Eleanor who had married Theobald Russell of Yaverland.
+"Ralph and his wife Eleanor had a son Ralph, who died without issue, evidently before 1330-31, when Sir Ralph settled the manor in tail-male on two younger sons of his daughter Eleanor who had married Theobald Russell of Yaverland.
 William, the elder of the two brothers, died s.p., and the manor (Knighton) was delivered to his brother and heir Theobald in 1343."

-A query arises, was not this rather on the death of Ralph (4) de Gorges who was living in 1336, as shown in the following quit claim : " 10 Edw.
+A query arises, was not this rather on the death of Ralph (4) de Gorges who was living in 1336, as shown in the following quit claim: "10 Edw.
 III., Feb.
 27, 1336, by Ralph, son of Sir Ralph Gorges, to Sir John de Roches for lands in Bromley, &c."
-(Montagu Burrows, ' Brocas of Beaurepaire, ' p.
+(Montagu Burrows, 'Brocas of Beaurepaire,' p.
 349).
 The deed was witnessed to by Sirs Theobald Russel, Bartholomew de Insula, and John de Glamorgan, and was dated at Yaverland 'in the Isle of Wight.

 Ralph died before 1346-47, for in that year Theobald Russel was sued by Elizabeth, widow of Ralph de Gorges "the younger," for the manor of Knighton.
 Judgment was given in her favour, but since she had no issue by Ralph, the manor reverted to Theobald, who was in possession in 1362 (Gal.
 01. R., 36 Edw.
 III., m.
 9, no. 14).